joachimdekker/master-thesis/docs/proposal/main.typ

 // //   - #strong[RQ3.1] This is what a sub-research question looks like

 = Related Work <related-work>
-While little to no literature exists on the conversion of spreadsheets to executable programs, the paradigm of converting loosely based spreadsheets to a more structured format has been exhaustively researched.

-#citeauthor(<cunha_spreadsheet_2015>) propose the term spreadsheet engineering, which involves
+The conversion of code contains a few sections

+== Function Extraction
+#citeauthor(<lano_agile_2017>) describe a way to convert an excel application to code by extracting a UML diagram out of a spreadsheet and converting it to code, but the whole process is manual. // Do we really want to make note of this?

+Object oriented models are often used to validate spreadsheets to reduce errors @engels_classsheets_2005, @cunha_spreadsheet_2015.
+The automated extraction of such a model is also proposed by #citeauthor(<cunha_automatically_2010>), where functional dependencies are used to detect dependencies between columns like in database normalization, and construct a model of this.
+They augment this with OCL to also describe the models constraints @cunha_relational_2012.

+#citeauthor(<sestoft_spreadsheet_2006>) describes a full alternative implementation of spreadsheets, with subsequent master theses expanding upon the work @iversen_runtime_nodate @poulsen_optimized_nodate
+describe how to efficiently calculate the values in a spreadsheet using the support graph: a more organized version of the functional dependencies used in @cunha_automatically_2010.
+While this technique can be used, the literature mostly uses the support graph for the recalculation of cells.

+Outside the literature, few packages exist that support calling excel calculations.
+EPPlus @epplus_software_epplus_nodate, Espose Cells @aspose_espose_nodate, Apache POI @apache_software_apache_nodate, and SyncFusion @syncfusion_syncfusion_nodate all use their own calculation engine based on the dependencies, but do not use a support graph like in @sestoft_spreadsheet_2006.
+The latter also support circular dependencies but uses a different update model than in excel, where the early stopping (i.e. the definition of when the values do not differ that much) of the iterative update cannot be defined, it just updates the sheet a set amount of times.

+== Validation of excel formulas
+To verify the semantics of the program, the semantics of Excel should be defined so they can be compared with the semantics of the higher level language.

+#citeauthor(<bock_semantics_2020>) defines the operational semantics for a self-made spreadsheet framework @sestoft_sheet-defined_2013 which closely reflects and closely resembles the Excel semantics.

 // Discuss the literature related to your proposal.
-Focus on concepts and ideas, how this relates to your proposal.
+Focu s on concepts and ideas, how this relates to your proposal.
 Do not describe each paper individually, but as a collective.

 // Aim for a "matrix" structure of the related work: What are the features desired from the outcome of your research?
 How are these features delivered by existing work?
 Are there gaps unanswered by existing work?